Chicken Biryani (1 Cup) and English Chilli Chicken (1 Serving (300g))

 Portion Control

-If possible, prepare your biryani with brown rice or quinoa instead of white rice to increase fiber and nutrient content.
+If possible, prepare the biryani with brown rice or quinoa instead of white rice to increase fiber content and reduce the impact on blood sugar.

 Healthy Fats